cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/images.md

 You will need the `@id` property to link the image to an event, place or organizer next.

-Additionally, when you following the URL in the `@id` property you will recieve a response with all the details of your uploaded image:
+Additionally, when you follow the URL in the `@id` property you will receive a response with all the details of your uploaded image:

 ```json
 {